A Global Census of Metals in the Universe: Metal Mass Density of Cool Gas ( K)

 At high redshift, $z\sim 2.5$--3.5, we assess the metal density of cool gas using a sample of 321 absorbers assembled by \cite{lehner2016,lehner2022}.
 Their sample includes targets chosen from the Keck Database of Ionized Absorbers toward Quasars (KODIAQ-Z) survey \citep{lehner2014,omeara2015,omeara2017} in addition to 157 absorbers from the HD-LLS survey \citep{prochaska2014,fumagalli2016} and 77 absorbers from literature (see references in \citealt{fumagalli2016}).
 The whole sample of high-$z$ absorbers spans a wide range in $N_{\rm{HI}}$, $14.6\le\logNHI<20$, and their metallicities were estimated consistently by \cite{lehner2016}.
 The absorbers comprising both high-$z$ KODIAQ-Z+HD-LLS and the low-$z$ CCC samples are \HI-selected.
 This selection method has the advantage of giving a relatively unbiased census of the metallicity since it is sensitive to low as well as high metallicities.
 At both redshifts, the authors used the spectral synthesis code $\rm{Cloudy}$ \citep{ferland2013} to construct grids of ionization models that constrain the posterior probability distributions of (among other parameters) the volume density and metallicity of absorbers (following \citealt{fumagalli2016}).
 For both the low and high $z$ samples, the HM05 EUV background (EUVB) radiation field \citep{haardt1996} was adopted.\footnote{\cite{fumagalli2016} used the HM12 EUVB \citep{haardt2012} field to determine metallicities for the HD-LLS sample. \cite{lehner2022} repeated the ionization modeling with the HM05 EUVB in their work to eliminate this systematic.} Since the same EUV background models are adopted at $z<1$ and $z\sim2.8$, the systematic effect of the assumed radiation field on the inferred metallicity is mitigated.
 Thus, any observed evolution in the metallicity between these two redshifts is a real effect.
-For ionized gas, systematic uncertainties in the derived metallicities resulting from the choice of the UV radiation field can be a factor of 1.5--2.5 \citep{wotta2016,wotta2019,chen2017a,gibson2022}.
+For ionized gas, systematic uncertainties in the derived metallicities resulting from the choice of the UV radiation field can be a factor of 1.5--2.5 \citep{shull2014,wotta2016,wotta2019,chen2017a,gibson2022}.
 For instance, adopting the harder HM12 field \citep{haardt2012} instead of the softer HM05 field produces a systematic increase of the metallicities by $+0.4$ dex on average \citep{wotta2019,gibson2022}.
-The ionization corrections derived from the photoionization models are another significant source of uncertainty and are propagated through the neutral fraction function as well as the derived metallicities.
+The ionization corrections derived from the photoionization models are another significant source of uncertainty and are propagated through the neutral fraction function as well as the derived metallicities (detailed analyses of the dependence of the derived ionization corrections for specific ions on the assumed EUVB can be found, e.g., in \citealt{howk2009,shull2014,chen2017a}).